 Bowflex Selecttech Dumbbells: what are they?

-That's where a compact set of adjustable weights comes in.
 These beefy 'bells from Bowflex offer a phenomenal spread of 4kg to 41kg in a product with a footprint little bigger than a standard large dumbbell.

 The US brand is among the leaders of this technology and its Selecttech 1090I Dumbbells offer rapid weight change in an extremely compact package that is adjusted by simply spinning a dial located at the end of the weight, which increases or decreases mass in increments of 2.5kg.